ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/flink/setup_flink.md

 ---
 # User change
-title: "Setup and Config Flink"
+title: "Setup and Configure Flink"

 weight: 2 # (intro is 1), 2 is first, 3 is second, etc.